Gift Economy Mission Statement

 Basically, focus-on-self gives a real honest look at our own financial situation.
 If we have an abundance of resources in our lives, it may make sense to give abundantly.
 Inversely, if we have sparse resources in our lives, it may make sense to give sparsely.

-When we’re on the more abundant end of the spectrum, there may certainly be wisdom in building personal wealth or “living life fully,” but if notice ourselves disinclined to give, it can be a really great time to reflect deeply on “what is enough?”
+When we’re on the more abundant end of the spectrum, there may certainly be wisdom in building personal wealth or “living life fully,” but if we notice ourselves disinclined to give, it can be a really great time to reflect deeply on “what is enough?”

 When we’re on the sparser end of the spectrum, there may certainly be wisdom in leaning into generosity & challenging scarcity thinking, but there’s also foolishness in ignoring our lack of financial resources.
 These can be great moments to look at “what can I actually give?” and, importantly, to do so without becoming consumed by self-judgment and shame.
-You are not defined by your finances.
+You are not defined by your finances (I promise!).

 The Generosity as a Practice Framework (My Personal Favorite!)